Value statement

 Congrats!
 You’ve now created an official value statement for your company.
 However, the work doesn’t end here.

 Before you roll it out to the rest of the organization, you need to be prepared to show everyone how each component of the value statement can be applied.
-For example, if one of the core values is based around “Responsibility,” the example could be something like “We take ownership in our work each and every day.”
+For example, if one of the core values is based around “Responsibility,” the example could be something like “We take ownership of our work every day.”
 This helps everyone across the business understand exactly what the value statement looks like in action.

 Step 6: Introduce it to the organization